dheurtev/dheurtev/devops.md

 - Messaging Broker: [RabbitMQ](https://www.rabbitmq.com/): open-source message-broker software that originally implemented the Advanced Message Queuing Protocol and has since been extended with a plug-in architecture to support Streaming Text Oriented Messaging Protocol, MQ Telemetry Transport, and other protocols. `Mozilla Public License` `in use`
 		 * MQTT broker: [Eclipse Mosquito](https://mosquitto.org/): Eclipse Mosquitto is an open source (EPL/EDL licensed) message broker that implements the MQTT protocol.
 - Message Broker (horizontal scaling): [Apache Kafka](https://kafka.apache.org/): distributed event store and stream-processing platform.
 It is an open-source system developed by the Apache Software Foundation written in Java and Scala.
 The project aims to provide a unified, high-throughput, low-latency platform for handling real-time data feed.  distributed publish-subscribe messaging system that receives data from disparate source systems and makes the data available to target systems in real time. `Apache License 2.0`
 - Remote Procedure Call: [gRPC](open source high performance Remote Procedure Call (RPC) framework that can run in any environment).
-Uses a binary payload that is efficient to create and to parse, and it exploits HTTP/2 for efficient management of connectionsGoogle Project. `Apache 2.0 License`.
+Uses a binary payload that is efficient to create and to parse, and it exploits HTTP/2 for efficient management of connectionsGoogle Project.
+[CNCF incubating project](https://www.cncf.io/projects/grpc/) `Apache 2.0 License`.

 ## Continuous Integration / Continous Distribution (CI/CD) ##
 **[`^        back to top        ^`](#)**